Welcome to my comprehensive, “Everything You Need to Know” Guide to selling your house in Toronto in 2019.

 First, research.
 What have similar properties in the same neighbourhood sold for in the last few months?
 How long did they take to sell?
 Were the homes listed, taken down, and then re-listed for a different price?

 Next, understand the market.
-In a sellers’ market, homes can be priced higher due to lower supply and competing for demand.
-Now, with Toronto’s hot sellers’ market leaning more towards balanced, buyers have a little bit more power.
-Sellers should be careful of pricing for what they could have sold for in Spring 2017 – it’s just not the same market.
+In a sellers’ market, homes can be priced higher due to lower supply and competing demand.
+Now, with Toronto’s hot sellers’ market, buyers have little power.

 Writing a Great Listing